That's really what it's all about.

-Right after the wedding, you'll watch it a lot.
-You'll spot things you missed, hear bits of speeches you didn't catch, see how the day looked from the outside.
+After the wedding, you'll watch it often.
+You'll notice things you missed, catch parts of speeches you didn't hear, and see your day from a new perspective.

-Then life gets busy.
-Work, kids, normal stuff.
-You won't watch it every month — and you don't need to.
+Then life gets busy with work, kids, and everything else.
+You won't watch it every month, and that's okay.

 This is the bit couples don't think about at the start.